Nebula Class Observations

 The Nebula was originally envisioned, and is sometimes still believed, to be smaller than the Galaxy class.
 Rick Sternbach writes at TrekBBS: "The Nebula class was supposed to be smaller than the Galaxy class, IIRC; the saucer shape is similar, but the bridge module is larger in proportion to the saucer size, as are the windows.
 The fact that the Nebula saucer looks like a Galaxy saucer (shape, colors, various design elements) doesn't exactly help the situation, but there it is."

-With a number of components being identical to the Galaxy class, we may achieve an educated guess of the Nebula's size.
+With all essential components being identical to the Galaxy class, we may achieve an educated guess of the Nebula's size.
 The length of the Nebula class (Sutherland and Farragut variant) can be determined comparing available Nebula diagrams to those of the Galaxy class, whose dimensions are known (642.5m long), assuming that the two ship classes have the same nacelles and saucers with identical proportions.
 The side views of the Nebula given in the Encyclopedias I and II and the various depictions in the Fact Files don't show diverging overall dimensions, although the proportions of the saucer, more precisely its height-to-width ratio, are subject to vary.
 All these side views give us a length of 440m for the Nebula with an inaccuracy of no more than two or three meters.
 There is only one reference of the ship that would yield a different length, the Nebula top or bottom view (of the monochrome orthographic sets) from the Fact Files.
 If the latter two views were correct, the vessel would be about 465m long (which would be almost the same as its width).

 The comparison image shows that the said bottom view doesn't even correspond with the side view from the same set in the Fact Files, although the scales and proportions of the single components (most of all saucer and engines) match well.
 On the bottom view the nacelles are moved rearward, giving us about 25m more overall length.
 The same applies to the top view (not depicted).